Student visa - applying outside of the UK

 However, the Immigration Officials reserve the right to request the full range of documents in all cases.
-Therefore you MUST have these documents just in case.
-UKVI change the list of low risk nationals annually, so please check to country is still on the list.
+Therefore you MUST have these documents prepared just in case.
+UKVI change the list of low risk nationals regularly, so please check your country is still on the list.
 Further advice is available from http://www.ukcisa.org.uk/Information--Advice/Visas-and-Immigration/Tier-4-eligibility-and-requirements

 How long will it take to get my visa?

 It can take up to 3 to 4 weeks after you attend your appointment to get your visa.
 The time it takes will depend on the visa application centre you apply to.

 In some countries it is possible to pay an additional 'priority fee' of £220 or in some cases an additional 'super priority fee' of £956 to have your application processed more quickly.